How Can Parker & McConkie’s Utah Bicycle Accident Lawyer Assist You With Your Bicycle Accident Claim?

 Most Common Causes of Bicycle Accidents in Utah

 Almost 90% of bicyclists hit by cars in Utah were injured in the past years.
 Vehicles failing to provide the right of way to bicyclists is the most common cause of bicycle accidents.
 As per California Highway Patrol, these are the common causes of bicycle incidents in Utah:

 Bicycle rider using the wrong side of the road;

-Auto driver making unsafe left or right turn;
+Auto driver making unsafe left or right turns;

-A bicyclist riding from driveway or sidewalk into the path of a car;
+A bicyclist riding from a driveway or sidewalk into the path of a car;

 Auto driver opening the door as bicycle passes;